orion-cirb/Galanin_Mafa/README.md

 * Detect Galanin and MafA cells with Cellpose
 * Colocalize Galanin cells with MafA cells and MafA cells with Galanin cells
-* Find background for both channels
+* Compute background noise for each channel
-* For each cell, compute the volume and the intensity/background-corrected intensity in each channel in which it appears
+* For each cell, compute its volume and intensity/background-corrected intensity in each channel in which it appears

 ### Dependencies